 NOMINATION AND REMUNERATION POLICY

-In terms of the section 178 of the Companies Act 2013 and Part D of Schedule II ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 your Company has a Nomination and Remuneration Policy.
-The aforesaidpolicy of the Company on director's appointment and remunerationincluding criteria for determining qualifications positive attributes independence ofdirectors and other matters is annexed as "Annexure B".
+In terms of the section 178 of the Companies Act 2013 and Part D of Schedule II ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 your Company has a Nomination and Remuneration Policy (NRCPolicy').
+The aforesaid policy of the Company on director's appointment and remunerationincluding criteria for determining qualifications positive attributes independence ofdirectors and other matters is annexed as "Annexure B".

 PERFORMANCE EVALUATION OF BOARD COMMITTEES AND DIRECTORS

-During the year under review the Independent Directors in terms of Companies Act 2013and regulation 25(4) of the Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) Regulations 2015 carried out performance evaluation ofnon-independent directors Chairman of the Board and Board as a whole based oncriterion of evaluation as approved by Nomination and Remuneration Committee.
+During the year under review the Independent Directors in terms of Companies Act 2013and regulation 25(4) of the Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) Regulations 2015 carried out performance evaluation ofnon-independent directors Chairman of the Board and the Board as a whole based oncriterion of evaluation as approved by Nomination and Remuneration Committee.

-Nomination and Remuneration Committee in terms of Companies Act 2013 carried outevaluation of every director's performance.
+Nomination and Remuneration Committee in terms of Companies Act 2013 also carried outevaluation of every director's performance.

 The Directors expressed their satisfaction with the evaluation process.